-So it was real dedication that led me to head to Camden at the weekend.
-I was in pursuit of street art to research this article (the second in our series of best places in London for street art).
-Street art is something that Camden has something of a reputation for.
-I’d been to Shoreditch and fan-girled over the street art there (you should really read about that), Walthamstow, and then Camden.
+That’s why I was in Camden at the weekend.
+I was in pursuit of the coolest street art finds to research this article (the second in our series of best places in London for street art).

 We’ll ignore the fact that walking along Camden High Street on a Sunday is like hell and skip to the part where we found our first piece of the day.
 And what a piece.